xChubbs/F-Fullstack_basic_info_app/README.md

 - [x] Profile page with a spyder graph containing the skills information
 - [x] Communication of Front and Backend for user requests
 - [x] Dockerize of solution for running/debbuging and consistent use
+- [ ] Explore the Docker Repository if it's possible to publish the image
+- [ ] Get some sleep after the proyect it's due *(In Progress...)*